 2 T finely diced red onion

 1/2 to 3/4 t of honey

 1 t red wine vinegar

-Bring lamb chops to room temperature, about 20 minutes before placing on grill.
+Bring lamb chops to room temperature, about 20 minutes before placing on medium high preheated grill.
 Season with coarse salt and freshly ground pepper on each side.
-Preheat grill to high.